Honoring our origins,

 Caliber 9S55 was upgraded with a 8 beat movement and highly precise parts made using MEMS advanced technology (used in Caliber 9S85) to become the 9S65.

 New components and materials were combined to create Caliber 9S65 and to deliver a power reserve extended to 72 hours.

 Caliber 9S65 typifies the very best in advanced manufacturing with several key components being made with MEMS technology.
 First created in 2009, it has established a strong record of reliability and consistent performance.

 The first new hi-beat calibre in Grand Seiko for 41 years.

 Using new alloys and new techniques, Calibre 9S8 delivers high precision and a power reserve of 55 hours.

 A new automatic calibre with a power reserve of 72 hours.
 It uses the newest materials for its balance spring and escapement, improving the stability of its precision during actual use.

-Calibre 9S86 combines hi beat precision with a GMT function.
-This watch won the “Petit Aiguille” award of the 2014 Grand Prix d’Horlogerie de Genève.
+Caliber 9S86 combines hi beat precision with a GMT function.
+This watch won the “Petit Aiguille” award at the 2014 Grand Prix d’Horlogerie de Genève.